 An EMV Terminal is a traditional countertop terminal (or credit card machine) that processes payments utilizing that chip.

 While cost is important, it’s equally crucial to consider a credit card processing company.
 Consider who picks up the phone when you call with an issue and is compatible with your business and equipment needs.
-And most importantly, focuses on keeping your business transactions secure.
+And most importantly, focus on keeping your business transactions secure.

 Your credit card processor is your merchant services provider.
 Accordingly, merchant services is a term that encompasses a wide range of business financial services.
 The most common of which is credit card processing.

 It may also, depending on your business, include things like ACH (automated clearing house) transactions or electronic checks.
-Not to mention physical check processing, gift card, loyalty programs, etc.
+Not to mention physical check processing, gift card, loyalty programs , etc.

 Along with the merchant services offered by a credit card processor, there are more services they may offer.
 These include things like:

 Many payment processors offer integrations with other service providers.
 Further, this ensures you have the most comprehensive solutions available to you.
 If there’s a service you need that your credit card processor doesn’t offer, check with them for any relevant integrations that they have available.
-Not to mention, this is essential for tech-savvy credit card processing.

 PCI Compliance (also known as PCI DSS compliance) is adherence to a set of comprehensive security standards set by the PCI Security Standards Council.
 They aim to reduce fraud and related costs for businesses around the globe utilizing credit card processing.
 Failing to meet these standards may come with exorbitant costs, so this is an important one.